Limits on air fares set in seven bands as per flight durations: Puri

-However, Puri did not mention what would be the upper limit and lower limit fares for each of the aforementioned bands and when would airlines be able to open their bookings for domestic flights.
+However, Puri did not say what would be the upper limit and lower limit fares, and when would airlines be able to open their bookings for domestic flights.
 Aviation Secretary P S Kharola, who was also present at the press conference, said 40 per cent of the seats would have to be sold at the mid-point of the lower and upper air fare limits set for the flights.

-The Aviation Minister said he can't comment right now on when flight operations would be restored completely.
+Puri said he can't comment right now on when flight operations would be restored completely.
 "We gained some experience from Vande Bharat mission.
 Now we are opening 1/3rd of our domestic civil aviation operations.
 Whatever experience we gain now, on that basis we would then go to open international travel," he said.
-If a passenger does not have the Aarogya Setu app on her or his phone for some reason, she or he can give a self-declaration form, the minister said, adding that such a passenger will not be stopped from boarding the flight.
+If a passenger does not have the Aarogya Setu app on her or his phone for some reason, they can give a self-declaration form, the minister said, adding that they will not be stopped from boarding the flight.

 The minister added that private carriers will join the Vande Bharat mission to repatriate Indians stranded abroad amid the coronavirus pandemic.
 Puri said by the end of the month, total 50,000 Indians would be brought back from abroad under the mission.
 The Vande Bharat mission began on May 7.
 Till date, only Air India and its subsidiary Air India Express have been operating flights under this mission.
 Domestic flight operations will resume in India from May 25.
 All commercial passenger flights were suspended in the country from March 25, when the Modi government imposed a lockdown to curb the spread of coronavirus.